top of page

 Evolution of Maritime Transportation Before Containers

 For centuries, maritime logistics were based on break-bulk cargo handling, a process that was both time-consuming and labor-intensive.
 This method involved loading and unloading individual items such as wooden crates, sacks, and kegs.
 It led to high costs, theft, and prolonged port operations.
-As a result, ships spent more time in ports than at sea, hindering the growth of maritime trade history.
+As a result, ships spent more time in ports than at sea, hindering the growth of maritime trade.

 In 1955, American entrepreneur Malcolm McLean conceived the idea of standardized shipping containers, revolutionizing the industry.
 The introduction of the "twenty-foot equivalent unit" (TEU) as a standard container size in 1968 by the International Organization for Standardization (ISO) further facilitated intermodal shipping.